Protected Areas

 Arnold (85.0 km)

-Access: Begin by heading west from the Bashaw Intersection on Highway 605.
-Subsequently, turn left (south) onto Range Rd 220/Township Rd 415A.
-Feel free to park along the road in the ditch.
+Access: Head west on Highway 605 from the Bashaw Intersection, then turn south onto Range Rd 220/Township Rd 415A.
+Parking is available along the road in the ditch.

 Partners: ACA